-26 The acceptability of examples like (22c) is also in contrast to Hong's (2010) judgement.
-In particular, when motun combines with i 'this' as in motun i nonmwum 'all this paper', it sounds weird, possibly due to a semantic reason.
-However, our corpus search gives us abundant examples where motun precedes the definite indicative determinant ku as in motun ku chinkwu 'all the friend' and motun ku il 'all the work'.
+$^{25}$ The acceptability of examples like (23c) is also in contrast to Hong's (2010) judgement.
+In particular, when motun combines with i 'this' as in motun i nonmwun 'all this paper', it sounds weird, possibly due to a semantic reason.
+However, our corpus search gives us abundant examples where motun precedes the definite indicative determinant ku as in motun ku chinkwu 'all the friend' and motun chinkwu 'all the work'.
 The contrast implies that a semantic filtering process may follow a syntactic generation process.

-27 As questioned by a reviewer, the postulation of two lexical entries for motum with a similar meaning may not be viable enough.
+&lt;sup>26As questioned by a reviewer, the postulation of two lexical entries for motun with a similar meaning may not be viable enough.
 However, its distributional flexibility leads us to posit two different, but similar lexical entries.
 Such multi-lexical entries, though may be redundant, are prominent in languages.
-For example, considering the uses of all as in all students, all the students, and all of the
+For example, considering the uses of all as in all students, all the students, and all of the students, we may posit one simple lexical category, but this may require other syntactic operations to license the variations.
+We believe it is more economical to treat the uses of all as having different combinatory possibilities.